abeimler/ecs_benchmark/README.md

 * \**** EnTT iterate components via view and uses a [stable component](https://github.com/skypjack/entt/wiki/Crash-Course:-entity-component-system#pointer-stability=) (`StablePositionComponent`)

+Here's an improved version of the "Contributing" section:

 ## Contributing

-I try to implement the ECS-examples as good as possible for each framework, if you have any improvements, feel free to make a PR or open an issue.

-You can find the frameworks example(s) in [`src/`](src/) and benchmark [`benchmarks/`](benchmarks/benchmarks/) for more details.
+If you have any improvements to the ECS-examples for any of the frameworks, feel free to make a pull request or open an issue.
+The example(s) for each framework can be found in [`src/`](src/), and benchmarks are located in [`benchmarks/benchmarks/`](benchmarks/benchmarks/) for more details.

-Also, you can write tests for the framework example :) and add some metadata in [plot.config.json](plot.config.json).
+Additionally, you can write tests for the framework example and add some metadata to the [plot.config.json](plot.config.json) file.
+Any contributions are greatly appreciated!

 _TODO: make more detailed "how to add framework"_